 Transactional law typically offers predictability and regular hours, which can contribute to higher job satisfaction and lower stress levels than litigation’s often adversarial and demanding nature.

-What are the various practice areas within transactional law as of 2024?
+What are the various practice areas within transactional law?

 Transactional law encompasses mergers and acquisitions, private equity, real estate transactions, and intellectual property rights management, among others.